 What to know

 Interpretive marker highlights the site where B.B.
 King infamously named his guitar “Lucille.”
-In the mid-1950s, while B.B. was performing at a dance in Twist two men got into a fight and knocked over a kerosene stove, setting fire to the hall.
+In the mid-1950s, while B.B. was performing at a dance in Twist, two men got into a fight and knocked over a kerosene stove, setting fire to the hall.
 B.B. raced outdoors to safety with everyone else, then realized that he left his beloved $30 acoustic guitar inside.
 He ran back inside the burning building to retrieve it, narrowly escaping death.
 When he later found out that the fight had been over a woman named Lucille, he decided to name his guitar Lucille to remind him never to do a crazy thing like fight over a woman.
 Ever since, each one of B.B.’s trademark Gibson guitars has been called Lucille.
-A stop on the Arkansas Delta Music Trail: Sound and Soil.
+A stop on the Arkansas Delta Music Trail: Sounds from the Soil and Soul.